 Bent Paddle Brewing Co.

 With plenty of indoor and outdoor space, and the rest of downtown Duluth at your fingertips, Blacklist offers great beer, fun things to do, and a convenient location.
 Named One of the “Things to do in Duluth” by TravelMag.com, your tour of Duluth's best breweries wouldn’t be the same without a stop at Blacklist.

 Canal Park Brewing Company

 If you're downtown at Blacklist, mosey on down to Canal Park where you'll find a lakeside staple.
 Along Duluth’s well-known lakewalk, you'll find Canal Park Brewing Company.
-This bustling Duluth brewery is also a restaurant, where you can find tasty apps to pair with your pours.
+This bustling Duluth brewery is also a restaurant, which means you can you can find tasty apps and meals to pair with your perfect pours.

-According to their site, “We are committed to putting unique beer styles on tap by using the best local & sustainable hops, grains, malts and other ingredients when available.”
+According to their website, “We are committed to putting unique beer styles on tap by using the best local & sustainable hops, grains, malts and other ingredients when available.”

-If you’re in Canal Park, follow the lakewalk up the shore a few minutes until you stumble into the historic Fitger’s building, where you’ll find quite a few famous Duluth charms.
+If you’re already in Canal Park, you may as well follow the lakewalk up the shore a few minutes until you stumble into the historic Fitger’s building, where you’ll find quite a few famous Duluth charms.
 But one of the greatest and most classic businesses in this building is the brewhouse that shares the building's name: Fitger's Brewhouse.

 According to their website, “Fitger’s Brewhouse opened in the Fitger’s facility in 1995 after its founders returned from a ski trip inspired by the growing brewing scene of the western U.S. Combining the relaxed ambience of a mountain brewery with an uncompromising dedication to quality...”

-Set up like a beer hall.
-You’ll find long, community tables and plenty of games to play with friends and family, you'll get a cozy community vibe from this brewery the moment you step through the door.
+Set up like a beer hall, with long group tables and plenty of games to play with friends and family, you'll get a cozy community vibe from this brewery the moment you step through the door.
 You’ll also find a menu to the restaurants in the area that deliver right to you and your beer.

 Lake Superior Brewing